SilentImp/performance_article/eng.md

 + ],
 ```

- `"size-limit":[{},{},…]`block contains a list of the files size of which we are willing to check.
-In our case it's just a one single file — `index.js`
+The `"size-limit":[{},{},…]`block contains a list of the files of which we want to keep track of the size.
+In our case, it's just one single file — `index.js`

-NPM script `size` just run `size-limit` package, which read configuration block `size-limit` that we have mentioned before and check a size of the files, listed there.
-Let's run it and see what will happen:
+The NPM script `size` will then run the `size-limit` package, which reads the `size-limit` configuration block that we have mentioned before and checks the size of the files listed there.
+Let's run it and see what happens:

 ```bash
 npm run size